-When parents are going through a divorce or legal separation, the process of making child custody decisions can become heated and contentious.
-At Shapiro Family Law, we understand the complex issues involved in child custody matters and the hard choices parents have to make about their children.
-We can help you get through this tough time.
+When parents are going through a Denver, Co divorce or legal separation, the process of making child custody decisions can become heated and contentious.
+At Shapiro Family Law, we understand the complex child custody issues involved in family law child custody agreements.
+As child custody attorneys, we know the hard physical custody choices parents have to make about their children.
+Our experienced Denver, Co family law attorney can help you get through this tough time.

-If you have concerns about your child custody case and want legal representation, contact Shapiro Family Law today at 303-695-0200 for a consultation with a child custody lawyer in Denver.
-We can help you with issues like:
+If you have concerns about your child custody case and want Denver, Co legal representation, contact Shapiro Family Law today at 303-695-0200 for a consultation with a child custody lawyer in Denver, Co.
+We can help you with cases involving child custody and issues like:

 - Establishing parenting time;

 - Parenting time modifications;

 - Child support;